dotnet/dotnet-monitor/documentation/localmachine.md

 To monitor a specific local process you can use the settings file to define a default process.
 This ensures `dotnet monitor` automatically collects artifacts and logs based on a process criteria you have identified (e.g. process name, processs id, etc.).

 Defining a default process on Windows requires creating a settings file in the user path (`%USERPROFILE%\.dotnet-monitor\settings.json`).
-In the following example the default process has a process name of __BuggyDemoCode__.
+In the following example the default process has a process name of __BuggyDemoWeb__.

 ```json
 {